iptch/2022-fall-architectural-katas/README.md

 <img width="900" src="domain/resources/hey-blue-order-capability.drawio.svg">
 </p>

 It should be mentioned that the process of redeeming points is a triangular contract between a user (might be a civilian or charity in that case), the business itself and the Hey, Blue! webshop as shown in the following diagram.
-Find more details to this design decision in the respective architecture desicion record [ADR points redemption framework](ADRs/03-redeem-points.md).
+Find more details to this design decision in the respective architecture desicion record [ADR03 Points Redemption Framework](ADRs/03-redeem-points.md).

 <p align="center">
 <img width="550" src="ADRs/resources/hey-blue-redeem-points-modelling.drawio.svg">